genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 Record updated
 ```

-#### UpdateWhere
+### UpdateWhere
-Use the `updateWhere` command to update all records that match specific criteria.
-After the confirmation, it will prompt all the records that have been updated.
+Use the `updateWhere` command to update all records in the current table or view, which match specific criteria.
+You will always be prompted to confirm the update.

+1. Find and select the required table or view.
+2. Enable `writeMode`.
+3. Run `updateWhere`.

 Here is an example of how to use `updateWhere`.
-In this example, we are updating the `QUANTITY` value to 10 to all records in **TRADE** with `id = genesis1`.
+In this example, we are updating the `QUANTITY` value to 10 for all records in **TRADE** with `id = genesis1`.

 ```javascript
 DbMon:TRADE>writeMode